 Web Designers – The web designers are responsible for taking all your fresh content and presenting it in a way that is aesthetically appealing to your visitors.
-Placement, colors, logos and other types of website text also fall under the web designers’ responsibilities.
+Placement, colours, logos and other types of website text also fall under the web designers’ responsibilities.

 Webmasters – The webmasters are the guys working behind the scenes to ensure all aspects of your website and content marketing campaigns are running smoothly and that everything gets published – and stays published.
 While no online marketing campaign would work without these guys, we usually forget how important their skills are until something is not working as it should be.